nagasudhirpulla/taming_python/blog/skills/lists_in_python.md

 # this prints [54, 1, 5, 3, 7, 21, 4]
 ```

-#### "index" function to find the first occurrence of element in the list
+#### "index" function to search for the first occurrence in the list
 ```python
 # initialize a list
 x = ['a','b','c','b', 'a']